6 Things Your Postpartum Nurse Wants You To Know - Baby Chick

 Once you deliver your baby, the nurses will perform a fundal massage.
 A massage may sound nice, but this one can be uncomfortable.
 Your postpartum nurse wants you to know they or another provider will push on your abdomen to feel your uterus.
 After delivery, your uterus should be nice and firm to prevent too much bleeding.
 If it is not firm, they will massage your uterus on your abdomen, stimulating your uterus to firm up again.
 If you had significant bleeding at delivery, your nurse might have to perform your fundal massages frequently.1

 Every few hours, your nurse will feel your uterus and massage it to make sure it’s firm and contracted.
-This encourages the uterus to shrink back down in size.
+This encourages the uterus to return to its normal size and shape.
 Try not to tense up during these fundal massages.1

 3. Postpartum Cramps Can Feel Like Contractions

 Something that shocks many new moms is that you may experience contraction-like cramps after you deliver your baby.
 These are sometimes referred to as “afterbirth pains.”
-Your uterus is working hard at clamping down and shrinking to its previous size.
+Your uterus is working hard to clamp down and shrink back to its previous size.
 This is our body’s way of preventing too much bleeding, but it can be painful.
 Luckily, they’re not nearly as intense as labor contractions.2

 These cramps tend to come on when you’re breastfeeding due to the release of the hormone oxytocin.
-Applying heat to the abdomen may be comforting, and many hospitals have heating pads available.
+Applying heat to the abdomen can be comforting, and many hospitals offer heating pads for this purpose.
 Don’t hesitate to ask your nurse for a heating pad to help with the discomfort.
 Many moms also find pain medications such as ibuprofen to be helpful.
-The cramping typically lasts two to three days and should fully subside after a week.3,4
+The cramping typically lasts two to three days and should subside completely within a week.3,4

-4. We Never Judge How You Feed Your Baby
+4. We Will Never Judge How You Feed Your Baby

-Your postpartum nurse wants you to know that they and the doctor will ask if you wish to breastfeed or bottle feed because they want to know how to support you best.
+Your postpartum nurse wants you to know that they and the doctor will ask if you wish to breastfeed or bottle-feed, as they want to know how to support you best.
 Do you want to breastfeed?
-Your nurse can show you how to latch your baby or request a lactation consultant.
+Your nurse can show you how to latch your baby, or you can request a lactation consultant.
 Do you want to bottle feed?
 No judgment here; let’s get you some bottles and formula.

-Not everyone wants or can breastfeed their baby, and that’s okay.
+Not everyone wants or is able to breastfeed their baby, and that’s okay.
+As nurses, our only goal is to support you in a way that feels right for your family.
 Your hospital will have baby bottles and formula available, and your nurse can guide you on how much to start with.

 Babies are most alert right after they’re born.
 This is known as the golden hour.
 This is when many babies will have their first feeding.
 After that first hour, babies become very sleepy.
 They’re recovering from birth, too, after all.5

-Encouraging your baby for their feeding during that first day may be challenging.
+Encouraging your baby to feed during that first day may be challenging.
 But after the first 24 hours, babies tend to wake up and become more alert.
 This is when they will make up for lost time and participate in what many refer to as the “second-night syndrome.”
 If you’re breastfeeding, this means your baby will want to cluster feed frequently.
 Sometimes, it feels like it’s nonstop.6

 Cluster feeding has many moms questioning their supply.
-But this is very common and is your baby’s way of encouraging your milk to come in.
-If your baby produces enough wet and dirty diapers and is not losing too much weight, you can follow your baby’s lead and know it is temporary.7
+This increase in feeding helps stimulate your milk supply and is a normal part of newborn behavior.
+If your baby produces enough wet and dirty diapers and is not losing too much weight, you can follow your baby’s lead, knowing that this is a temporary condition.7

 6. Nurseries are Becoming a Thing of the Past

 More hospitals are promoting “rooming-in” with your baby.
-Your postpartum nurse wants you to know this means instead of sending your baby to a nursery, babies remain in the room with their parents.
+Your postpartum nurse wants you to know that this means babies remain in the room with their parents instead of being sent to a nursery.
 There are many benefits to rooming-in:8

 • It promotes bonding.
 Having your baby in the room allows you to get to know your baby.
 This helps build confidence in caring for your new baby.9